thoughtbot/superglue/docs/README.md

 #### Partial updates
 Some features rely on updating some parts of the existing page.
-In addition to `data-bz-visit` and it's equivalent `this.props.visit`, Breezy also provides `data-bz-remote` or `this.props.remote`, which you can use to update parts of your page in async fashion without changing `window.history`.
+In addition to `data-bz-visit` and it's equivalent `this.props.visit`, Superglue also provides `data-bz-remote` or `this.props.remote`, which you can use to update parts of your page in async fashion without changing `window.history`.